At first glance, retirement planning can seem quantifiable and formulaic.

 Remember, just because public markets are easy to access doesn’t mean they are easy to understand.

 Often, retirement plans go off the rails when an investor makes an emotional decision about their portfolio.
 This typically happens during a season of market volatility or after they have experienced an impactful life event that strains their finances.
 The key is to plan long-term and stick with it.

-Sometimes, it’s helpful to try and quantify your composure as an investor.
-Check out our 8 question assessment to learn how your emotions might be playing a part in your decision-making as an investor.
+Sometimes, it’s helpful to try and quantify your composure as an investor, and it’s important to learn how your emotions might be playing a part in your decision-making as an investor.

 A financial advisor can help to act as a sounding board or an accountability partner.
 Once you have a solid understanding of your financial circumstances and emotional tendencies, partnering with an advisor will help you keep the train on its tracks.

 The contents of this article are for general information and educational purposes and should not be construed as specific investment, financial planning, tax, accounting, or legal advice.
 Please consult with a professional advisor before taking any action based on the contents of this article.
 All investment and financial planning strategies involve risk of loss that you should be prepared to bear.
 We cannot guarantee any investment performance whatsoever, and past performance is not indicative of potential future returns.